Online Master's Degree Programs in Healthcare Innovation

 - Accreditation: Middle States Association of Colleges and Schools, Accreditation Council for Graduate Medical Education (ACGME)

 Designed to prepare leaders to engage in creating and driving the future direction of healthcare from any position within an organization, the program is especially geared to those who work in a medical setting and aspire to launch pioneering projects that will advance patient care or system processes.
-The program also appeals to those with a passion to advance healthcare policy and practice through value-added change within an organization, plus those with innovative ideas for changing healthcare but who lack an educational background in the field.
+The program also appeals to those with a passion for advancing healthcare policy and practice through value-added change within an organization, plus those with innovative ideas for changing healthcare but who lack an educational background in the field.

 - Location: Columbus, Ohio